esl/MongooseIM/doc/configuration/outgoing-connections.md

 Number of milliseconds after which http call to the server will time out.
 It should be lower than `call_timeout` set at the pool level.

-HTTP also supports all TLS-specific options described in the TLS section.
+To enable TLS, you need to include the [TLS section](#tls-options) in the connection options.

 ## Redis-specific options